Crypto Security for Shopify: Storage, Privacy, and Best Practices for DTC Brands (2026 Guide)

 • Follow a clear routine: update devices, use password managers and 2FA, verify addresses with a second check, and test seed-phrase restores on a schedule.

-• Protect people by keeping customer purchases private, training your team against phishing, and limiting wallet access to only those who need it.
+• Protect your team and customers by strengthening internal security practices, training against phishing, and limiting wallet access to only those who need it.

 Early last year, a growing Shopify apparel brand lost nearly $75,000 in digital assets overnight after a team member clicked a fake “support” email.